• Skip to primary navigation

 Harvest by pulling the onion out of the ground and then brushing them to remove dirt.

-Do not wash onions.
+Do not rinse your onions to clean them off.
 You want to keep the onions dry to avoid rot.
+Allow them to dry then you can brush away any dirt.

 If you're ready to eat your onion, go ahead!
 They are ready to eat as soon as you pull them out of the ground.
 If you want to store them for later, read on.